HashiCorp Cloud Platform

 Vault Radar CLI installed

-The following environment variables are required to run the agent run and connect to HCP.
+The agent requires the following environment variables to run and connect to HCP:

 Create a service principal

-Project-level service principals are designed to interact with resources within a specific project in an organization.
-By default, they can only access resources in the project where they were created.
-However, these service principals can be assigned roles in additional projects beyond their original scope.
+Project-level service principals interact with resources within a specific project in an organization.
+By default, they can only access resources in the same project.
+However, you can assign roles to service principals projects beyond their original scope.

 Create a project level service principal with the admin role assigned.